friendsofhyperf/components/docs/en/components/telescope-elasticsearch.md

 # Telescope Elasticsearch Driver

-This driver allows you to switch from an SQL database to Elasticsearch as the data storage for Telescope, eliminating deadlocks and making Telescope a production-ready logging system.
+This driver allows you to switch from an SQL database to Elasticsearch as the data storage backend, eliminating deadlocks and making Telescope a production-ready logging system.

 ## Installation